abiyyu1564/sunkatsuapp/README.md

 2. run `mvn spring-boot:run` in the `backend` folder.
 3. Go to [localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html) to view the APIs.

-How to run front end:
+How to run web front end:
 1. Go to the `sunkatsu_fe` directory and run this in the terminal: `npm run start`

 How to run the mobile app: